protesilaos/my-website/_interpretations/2022-07-05-xylina-spathia-on-the-rock.md

 transfiguration.
 Letting our life run its course means that we have reached the level of awareness that is necessary to recognise the consubstantiality of all there is.
-The self and the other collapse into themselves as impressions of the same universal oneness.
+The self and the other collapse into themselves as impressions of universal oneness.